Below are answers to some of the most frequently asked questions about LIGO.

 - Is general relativity the correct theory of gravity?

-- Is general relativity valid under extremely strong gravity conditions?
+- Is general relativity still valid under extremely strong gravity conditions?

 - Are nature's black holes the black holes of general relativity?

-- How does matter behave under extremes of density and pressure?
+- How does matter behave under extremes of density and pressures

 Last, but not least, LIGO is already making contributions outside of astronomy and astrophysics by advancing knowledge in the following fields: